 Root Zone Label Generation Rules

-Root Zone Label Generation Rules (LGR) are being developed to define a conservative mechanism to determine valid IDN TLDs and their variants, for stable and secure operation of the DNS Root Zone.
+Root Zone Label Generation Rules (RZ-LGR) provide a conservative mechanism to determine valid IDN TLDs and their variant labels, for stable and secure operation of the DNS Root Zone.

 Successful development of Label Generation Rules depends on having community based Generation Panels for each script or writing system that will be used in the Root Zone.
 The Generation Panels start with a broad set of code points for the relevant script(s), known as the Maximal Starting Repertoire, and propose relevant Label Generation Rules.
 These proposals are reviewed by the community through public comment and then by the Integration Panel for approval and integration into the LGR for the Root Zone.
 The details are defined in Procedure to Develop and Maintain the Label Generation Rules for the Root Zone in Respect of IDNA Labels [PDF, 1.39 MB].

 - Proposals for Root Zone LGR

 - Guidelines for Developing Script-Specific LGRs